apache/pekko-projection/docs/src/main/paradox/durable-state.md

 Akka Projections requires Akka $akka.version$ or later, see @ref:[Akka version](overview.md#akka-version).

-@@project-info{ projectId="akka-projection-durable-state" }
+@@project-info{ projectId="pekko-projection-durable-state" }

 ### Transitive dependencies

-The table below shows the `akka-projection-durable-state` direct dependencies.The second tab shows all libraries it depends on transitively.
+The table below shows the `pekko-projection-durable-state` direct dependencies.The second tab shows all libraries it depends on transitively.

-@@dependencies{ projectId="akka-projection-durable-state" }
+@@dependencies{ projectId="pekko-projection-durable-state" }

 ## SourceProvider for changesByTag